zauberzeug/nicegui/CONTRIBUTING.md

 Thereby enabling you to use your local version of NiceGUI in other projects.
 To run the tests you need some additional setup which is described in [tests/README.md](https://github.com/zauberzeug/nicegui/blob/main/tests/README.md).

 There is no special Python version required for development.
 At Zauberzeug we mainly use 3.11.
 This means we sometimes miss some incompatibilities with 3.7.
-But these will hopefully uncovered by the GitHub Actions (see below).
+But these will hopefully be uncovered by the GitHub Actions (see below).
 Also we use the 3.7 Docker container described below to verify compatibility in cases of uncertainty.

 ### Alternative: Docker